0 Part Course |

 • Removal of hedge effectiveness criteria (80% to 125%)

-• Extends eligibility of risk component to include non-financial items
+• Extends the eligibility of the risk component to include non-financial items

 • Permits aggregate exposure that includes a derivative to be an eligible hedged item